Skip to main content

 Output

-A Position Paper is expected to be published in 2024.
-This will be the sixth edition of the Navigating the Future series.
+Position Paper 28 "Navigating the Future VI: Placing the Ocean within the wider Earth system" was published on 23 October 2024.
+This is the sixth edition of the Navigating the Future series.

 Background

-A key principle that is expected to be strongly represented across all chapters of NFVI is a transdisciplinary approach to knowledge production.
+A key principle that is strongly represented across all chapters of NFVI is a transdisciplinary approach to knowledge production.
 To achieve a sustainable future, difficult decisions will need to be made.
 This will require stronger connections between academic disciplines including science, technology, engineering & mathematics (STEM), humanities, social sciences, and political sciences, as well as engaging government, industry, and citizens to co-design the knowledge needed for sustainable development.

 Objectives